-Mr F2
+Mr W

-Mr F2 was the advisor who first met with Mrs W and gave her advice about her pension arrangements.
-He signed the SIPP and ePortfolio Solutions applications.
+Mr W was the advisor who met with Mrs C and gave her the advice to switch her pension pot to a SIPP with Avalon.
 Like Mr F, he was also a minority shareholder of New Beginnings.
-Given testimony we've had from Mr and Mrs W, it seems likely Mr F2 had a role working for [Mr F] Associates during 2014.
-MrF2 didn't have his own FCA authorisation.
+Given testimony we've had from other consumers with complaints against Abana, it seems likely Mr W also had a role working for [Mr F] Associates during 2014.
+Mr W did not have his own FCA authorisation.